6 Main reasons for living in Spain if you are a Digital Nomad

 3 – Spain is a welfare state, which means that there is public and free access to education and healthcare.
 It is a state based on the contributory principle, which means that citizens through taxes contribute to the aid and social needs of all.

 4 – As a digital nomad, you can benefit from attractive tax advantages.
-You will not pay taxes as a resident, but as if you were a non-resident, enjoying a reduced fixed rate of 15% for four years instead of the usual 25%.
+You will not pay taxes as a resident, but as if you were a non-resident, enjoying a reduced fixed rate of 24% for four years instead of a progressive rate that can be up to 48%.

 5 – Spain is a safe country with a great quality of life.
 It is one of the countries with the lowest crime rate in Europe and the world.
 This makes Spain a peaceful country in which to develop your personal and professional life.